 An employee will immediately lose any vacation leave in excess of 350 hours if they fail to use the excess hours in the month before reaching the maximum allowable accrual.

 An appointing authority may authorize a cash payment up to 60 hours, upon determining the granting of vacation leave is not appropriate.
-The designated supervisor must document the denial of the vacation leave request.
+The supervisor must document the denial of the vacation leave request.
 Cash payout for denied vacation leave is not allowed more than once in each fiscal year.

 Annual Cash Out Option